-Wheat Ridge embodies the deep roots of a City with a rich history and a strong sense of community.
-Its central location provides shorts commutes to major interstate highways, the majestic Rocky Mountains, and the amenities of the large metropolitan City of Denver, Colorado.
-With easy access from I-70, you can be skiing, hiking or participating in a wide range of internationally-acclaimed mountain sports in less than an hour.
+Wheat Ridge embodies the deep roots of a city with a rich history and a strong sense of community.
+Its central location provides shorts commutes to the majestic Rocky Mountains and all the amenities of the large metropolitan City of Denver, Colorado.
+With easy access to I-70, you can be skiing, hiking or participating in a wide range of internationally-acclaimed mountain sports in less than an hour.
 The golden hills of wheat noted by travelers passing along the Overland Trail was how Wheat Ridge was named.
 As unsuccessful miners returned to the area and began farming the rich, fertile soil, the community began its growth.

 Incorporated in 1969, the City continues to work in partnership with its citizens and business community and serves as the home of more than 1,500 companies.
 Wheatridge is dedicated to the promotion of quality business and land development.
-Wheat Ridge is proud to be the home of companies like Exempla Lutheran Hospital, Applejack Liquors, King Soopers, Safeway Stores, Integrated Resource Systems, Wheat Ridge Cyclery and other locally owned businesses.
+Wheat Ridge is proud to be the home of firms like Exempla Lutheran Hospital, Applejack Liquors, King Soopers, Safeway Stores, Integrated Resource Systems, Wheat Ridge Cyclery and other locally owned businesses.
 City staff and City Council are committed to helping residents “Find it and Buy it in Wheat Ridge.”

 The City maintains 20 developed parks, four lakes and a 250-acre greenbelt and conservation area.
 A six-and-a-half mile, family-friendly, multi-purpose trail system runs through the greenbelt along Clear Creek and connects the regional trail system on the east and west, and a three-mile crusher trail runs through the conservation area.